ASUS TUF Gaming GeForce RTX 3090 Review — premium cooling for less money than the competition?

 At 1080p you will mainly be limited by your CPU, and I don’t recommend you spending this much money only to game at FHD.
 You should probably consider saving some money and getting a GeForce RTX 2070 SUPER or maybe a 2080 SUPER, if you are hellbent on gaming at 1080p.

 The ASUS TUF Gaming GeForce RTX 3090 draws 350W on average in our Superposition Stress Test, with clocks hovering around 1850MHz on average, with peaks of 1905MHz.
 Interestingly, that’s actually higher than the clocks we saw on the factory overclocked GIGABYTE GeForce RTX 3090 Gaming OC.
 The fans also didn’t work as hard with it running up to 1838RPM, or 1792RPM on average.
 That was with the Performance BIOS active.
+The average temperatures observed was 64°C, with a peak of 66°C.

 ASUS’ has equipped their cards with dual BIOS functionality, which will come in handy for enthusiasts who are looking to flash their cards.
 But out of the box on the ASUS TUF Gaming GeForce RTX 3090, they are basically just differently tuned fan profiles.
-The power limit and boost clocks are the same across both cards, which explains the minimal differences in the graphs above.
+The power limit and boost clocks are the same across both profiles, which explains the minimal differences in the graphs above.
 However if you want to be absolutely nitpicky, we do see the Quiet BIOS’ fans running about 50RPM slower, while clocks are about 30MHz lower, on average.
 Thermals are pretty much equal, although surprisingly the Quiet BIOS actually sees the GPU run 1°C cooler on average.

 My verdict on all GeForce RTX 3090 cards will be pretty similar: you should just get the GeForce RTX 3080.
 The GeForce RTX 3090 will post slightly faster performance than a GeForce RTX 3080, but you won’t exactly need that few percent when a GeForce RTX 3080 will comfortably tackle 4K gaming at less than half the price.
 But of course, there will be those who want the best of the best, and money is no object in their quest for the absolute cutting edge.